kanchanbsu/5ML_models_wastewater_hospitalization_deaths/README.md

-Pipeline for prediction of hospitalization from wastewatercounts using 5 machine learning models, These models are as follows.
+Pipeline for prediction of hospitalizations and deaths from wastewatercounts (Covid-19 RNA concentration) using 5 machine learning models, These models are as follows.
 1. Linear Regression
 2. Random Forest
 3. XGBoost